What Are The Common Mistakes People Make After An Arrest in Arizona?

 An individual only has fifteen days from the date of the allegation to protect their driving privileges.
 If those fifteen days comes and go and it has not been addressed, they may lose the right to contest the matter, or they may lose their driving privileges for a much longer period of time.
 We encourage people to contact an attorney as soon as possible to make sure that those deadlines are not missed so they can have their rights protected as quickly as possible.

-Can I Contact An Attorney Prior To Deciding Whether Or Not To Take A Chemical Test?
+Can I Contact An Attorney Prior To Deciding Whether Or Not To Take A Chemical Test after an arrest?

 Yes, you can contact an attorney about taking any chemical tests, blood tests or breath tests.
 It is helpful if you have an experienced attorney ready and available.
 Somebody that you know, can and will answer the phone, and be able to answer your questions.
 The police, once arrested, have to give you the opportunity to consult with an attorney, but they do not have to give you an unlimited amount of time to complete that consultation.
 Generally speaking, the police will give you about twenty minutes to complete that conversation.
 After that, the police will say that you are no longer entitled to a further delay in the case.
 The reason why they do that is that they have to draw your blood, or take a breath sample within the two hours from the time that the driving ceased.
 If it goes outside of those two hours, it can make the state’s case more difficult.